 Join Grand Yorkshire to discover the city highlights of York and the scenic beauty of the Yorkshire countryside on this enthralling and extensive one-day tour.
 This dedicated small-group tour is designed to showcase the best of York and Yorkshire in a single day — perfect for those with limited time in the region, or for those who want to see as much as possible in just one day.

-- Opportunity for fish & chips at Magpie Cafe –
+- Opportunity for fish and chips at Magpie Cafe

 - Experienced local Yorkshire guide

-You’ll have an hour for lunch, where you’ll have chance to try Yorkshire Puddings at a local pub.
-Alternatively, you might prefer to spend the hour visiting York Minster (entrance payable locally), the city’s collosal Gothic Cathedral, the biggest in northern Europe.
-We’ll take in “the finest view in England”, an incredible clifftop viewing point that overlooks ‘Herriot Country’.
+You’ll have an hour for lunch, where you’ll have chance to try Yorkshire puddings at a local pub.
+Alternatively, you might prefer to spend the hour visiting York Minster (entrance payable locally), the city’s colossal Gothic cathedral, the biggest in northern Europe.
+We’ll take in ‘the finest view in England’, an incredible clifftop viewing point that overlooks ‘Herriot Country’.
 We’ll drive to the village of Rievaulx, where you’ll have the option to explore the famous abbey ruins, or alternatively you can explore the nearby market town of Helmsley.
 You’ll then take a short stroll through Hutton-le-Hole, an idyllic village on the edge of the North York Moors National Park.

-Reaching the coastline, you’ll an hour and a half to enjoy in the town of Whitby, famous for its connections to Dracula and Captain Cook.
-During your time in Whitby you can see the famous ruins of Whitby Abbey, discover the tiny streets in the Old Town and see the replica of Captain Cook’s famous ship, the Endeavour, which is moored in Whitby’s harbour.
-You could also enjoy a fish and chip supper at the Magpie Cafe, possibly the most-famous fish and chip restaurant in the world.
+Reaching the coastline, you’ll have an hour and a half to enjoy in the town of Whitby, famous for its connections to Dracula and Captain Cook.
+During your time in Whitby, you can see the famous ruins of Whitby Abbey, discover the tiny streets in the Old Town and see the replica of Captain Cook’s famous ship, the Endeavour, which is moored in Whitby’s harbour.
+You could also enjoy a fish and chip supper at the Magpie Cafe, possibly the most famous fish and chip restaurant in the world.

 Your journey home will include a drive through the village of Goathland (‘Aidensfield’ in Heartbeat at ‘Hogsmeade’ in the Harry Potter films) and a photo stop at the Hole of Horcum (also known as ‘Giant’s Fury’).

-- Return travel from York for afternoon & evening driving tour
+- Return travel from York for afternoon and evening driving tour

 - The services of a local guide throughout the day